Escape room team building is a new trend that’s quickly catching fire.

 Members who struggle with conflict resolution may need a workplace examination.
 That examination will show the exact areas where the members struggle.
 From there, a plan for improvement can be formed.

-Everyone Get Into The Mindset
+Members Get Into The Mindset

 Problem-solving requires members get into a particular mindset to tackle a problem swiftly and efficiently.

 That goes for solving escape room mysteries as much as working.

 Escape rooms demonstrate the sort of mindset members need to get into in order to solve problems and work together.